nhsconnect/gpconnect/pages/design/design_product_versioning.md

 ## Introduction ##

-**GP Connect specification releases are assigned a single version number from 23 February 2018 onwards.**
+**GP Connect API specification releases are assigned a single version number from 23 February 2018 onwards.**

 The automated test suite, demonstrator and other artefacts released in line with the specification are also assigned the same single version number.